 Pro tip: Use the Layers palette to select individual overlays and text fields.
 It’s such a time-saver, it’s practically a time machine.
 (But with almost zero chance of accidentally preventing your parents’ marriage, so, score!)

-7. Email to your loved ones and save the planet
+7. Email or print and send to your loved ones

-Save your card, email it out, and bask in Yuletide wonderment.
+Save your card, email it out or print it in the PicMonkey Print Shop, and bask in Yuletide wonderment.

 Psst … this is an excellent time to save your card to Hub.
 Because if tomorrow morning you realize it needs GINGERBREAD PEOPLE, you can hop-skip back into Hub and add in those overlays—no muss, no fuss.